-The formal alliance of Chigamik Community Health Centre (CHC), Georgian Bay General Hospital (GBGH), North Simcoe Family Health Team (NSFHT) and Wendat Community Programs was formed from the strong history of partnerships and collaborations to advance quality patient care in our community.
-The organizations representing hospital services, team-based primary care and mental health community services have a proven track record of providing successful coordinated care in the North Simcoe region.
+The formal alliance of Chigamik Community Health Centre (CHC), the County of Simcoe, Georgian Bay General Hospital (GBGH), Hospice Huronia, Independent Living Services Simcoe County, North Simcoe Family Health Team (NSFHT), and Wendat Community Programs was formed from the strong history of partnerships and collaborations to advance quality patient care in our community.
+The organizations representing hospital services, team-based primary care, mental health community services, hospice care, independent living support, and county services have a proven track record of providing successful coordinated care in the North Simcoe region.

 Formal alliance members have various designations to serve our diverse populations.
 Chigamik CHC has been accredited as the only tri-cultural CHC in the province, and has a French Language Services designation.
 They offer community programs and services for Francophone, First Nations, Métis, Inuit and English speaking clients.
 Wendat is an official French language service provider.
 GBGH has partial French Language Services designation and has access to an Indigenous Patient Navigator.
 This position is funded through Beausoleil and is a partnership between GBGH, Chigamik, Beausoleil First Nation, Metis Nation of Ontario, Georgian Bay Native Women’s Association, Ogemahwaj Tribal Council and Georgian Bay Native Friendship Centre.